Why is my cat scared of noises?

 For very timid cats, just the sight of the sound source (e.g., the vacuum) may cause them to be fearful.
 In these cases, start the exercises in a place where your cat does not see the sound source.
 You can also work on getting your cat comfortable with the sight of the vacuum or other sound source by feeding him treats near the sound source without turning it on.

 - Start behavior modification.
 Play the sound at the starting volume or distance and watch your cat’s behavior and body language very closely.
 As long as he remains calm and doesn’t seem anxious (that is, below his threshold), give him an extra-special treat (e.g., a dab of canned food), a round of play or some petting.
-The sound must predict the treat, not the other way around, so watch the order in which you’re presenting the two.
+The sound must come before the treat, not the other way around, so watch the order in which you’re presenting the two.
 Continue this activity for a few minutes.
 You can do several short sessions throughout the day.

 - Increase the volume (or decrease the distance).
 After several sessions, you will notice your cat becoming more accustomed to hearing the sound played at a low volume.
 Increase the sound slightly by un-muffling the sound source a bit, moving the sound source closer to the cat, or raising the volume a little on the sound system.
 Again, monitor your cat closely for any signs of anxiety.
 If he remains calm, reward with a treat.
 Repeat the exercise a few times.
 Then, over many sessions, gradually and incrementally increase the volume of the sound or decrease the distance between your cat and the sound.